jeffreykegler/hoonlint/misc/whitespace.md

 from its head by a vertical gap, with comments aligned with the head.
 The tail should also be aligned with the head.

+## Reanchoring fixed-arity hoons

+The fixed-arity hoons reanchor as follows:

+* BARDOT reanchors to
+  CENHEP,
+  CENLUS,
+  KETTIS, and
+  LUSLUS.

+* BARHEP reanchors to
+  KETTIS and
+  TISDOT.

+* BARTIS reanchors to
+  COLHEP.

+* CENDOT reanchors to
+  BARTIS and
+  CENHEP.

+* CENHEP reanchors to
+  CENHEP,
+  COLHEP,
+  TISLUS, and
+  TISGAL.

+* CENLUS reanchors to
+  CENHEP and
+  TISLUS.

+* COLCAB reanchors to
+  CENHEP,
+  CENLUS, and
+  COLCAB.

+* COLHEP reanchors to
+  CENLUS and
+  COLCAB.

+* KETHEP reanchors to
+  BARDOT,
+  BARHEP,
+  BARSIG,
+  BARTIS,
+  CENHEP,
+  CENLUS,
+  COLHEP,
+  KETHEP,
+  KETSIG,
+  KETTIS,
+  TISFAS,
+  TISGAL,
+  TISHEP,
+  TISTAR,
+  TISDOT,
+  SIGLUS, and
+  ZAPGAR.

+* KETLUS reanchors to
+  BARDOT,
+  BARHEP,
+  BARTIS,
+  BARTAR,
+  CENHEP, and
+  TISGAL,

+* KETSIG reanchors to
+  CENLUS.

+* KETWUT reanchors to
+  BUCCAB and
+  LUSLUS.

+* SIGCAB reanchors to
+  BARTIS.

+* SIGFAS reanchors to
+  LUSLUS.

+* SIGLUS reanchors to
+    BARDOT,
+    BARTIS, and
+    CENLUS.

+* TISBAR reanchors to
+  BUCCAB and
+  BARTIS.

+* TISCOM reanchors to
+  TISCOM.

+* TISDOT reanchors to
+  TISLUS.

+* TISGAL reanchors to
+  BARTIS,
+  CENHEP,
+  CENLUS,
+  KETLUS,
+  TISGAL, and
+  TISGAR.

+* TISGAR reanchors to
+    CENLUS and
+    TISGAR.

+* WUTCOL reanchors to
+  BARHEP,
+  CENHEP, and
+  WUTCOL.

+* WUTDOT reanchors to
+  BARHEP.

+* WUTGAL reanchors to
+  BARHEP.

+* WUTGAR reanchors to
+  SIGBAR.

+* WUTSIG reanchors to
+  TISLUS and
+  WUTSIG.

+* ZAPCOL reanchors to
+  LUSLUS.

+* ZAPDOT reanchors to
+  LUSLUS.

+* ZAPGAR reanchors to
+  CENHEP.

 # Running hoons